Residential Facilities Policies

 - Residents are held responsible for the condition of the room that they are assigned.
-Each room is inspected during check-in and a Room Condition Report (RCR) is completed.
-Residents should check the information on the RCR for errors, add additional information, and sign it.
-As residents check out of their spaces, damage inspections will occur using the RCR as guidance.
+Each room is inspected prior to move-in.
+As residents check out of their spaces, damage inspections will occur.

 - Residents are not permitted to repair or attempt to repair damages.

 Repair or replacement costs will be assessed to individual(s) responsible.
-These damage costs can be appealed for damages above $100.
 When it is not possible to determine the individual(s) responsible, costs will be prorated among the residents of a building floor, wing, suite, apartment, etc. When costs are prorated, this is referred to as "Common Area Damage."
 Common Area Damage charges cannot be appealed.
 Residents must agree to satisfy by specified due dates any damage assessment charges billed to them.
 HRL staff members (excluding Resident Assistants) make all final determinations of damages.